-B. Level Two Violations Level Two violations involve dishonesty and/or affect a significant portion of the course work.
+B. Level Two Violations

+Level Two violations involve dishonesty and/or affect a significant portion of the course work.

-- Direct quotation or paraphrasing, more than once in an assignment without acknowledging the source. - Copying on an examination. - · Giving unauthorized assistance to someone during an exam. - Submitting the same work or major portions of a work to satisfy the requirements of more than one course without permission from the instructor. - Using the work of collaborators on an assignment or laboratory report without acknowledging their contributions.
+- Direct quotation or paraphrasing, more than once in an assignment but no more than a [\\\\\] of the total, without acknowledging the source. - Submitting the same work or major portions of a work to satisfy the requirements of more than one course without permission from the instructor. - Using the work of collaborators on an assignment or laboratory report without acknowledging their contributions.